Waterloo Road Church, Waterloo Road, Uxbridge, Middlesex. UB8 2QX. Telephone: 01895 257663;

 Charity registration number: 1142992

-Are you a lapsed or disillusioned Christian in need of encouragement in your faith?
-Or a non-Christian who is confused or curious about what Christians really believe and what the Bible actually teaches?
-If you'd like to find out more about us or anything I've mentioned above please consider coming along to our Sunday services (you'd be most welcome) or contact the church office on 01895 257663 or send an e-mail to firstname.lastname@example.org
+If you'd like to find out more about us or chat about the above article then please consider coming along to our Sunday services (you'd be most welcome) or contact the church office on 01895 257663 or send an email to email@example.com

 Contact me at: